Warning: The following contains disturbing descriptions of violence. Reader discretion is advised.

 Escambia County, Florida has had more than its fair share of criminals that can make your skin crawl.
 In the 1980s, the “Black Widow” Judy Buenoano made national news for killing her husband, son and boyfriend with arsenic.
 In 2009, local couple Byrd and Melanie Billings were brutally murdered by “ninja” invaders at home while their children slept.
 Infamous serial killer Ted Bundy even made an appearance here; he was arrested after being pulled over while driving through.

-“We jokingly say that Escambia County is this twilight zone vortex,” Escambia County Sheriff David Morgan says in an episode of Killer Cases that airs Thursday, December 10 at 10/9c on A&E.
+“We jokingly say that Escambia County is this twilight zone vortex,” Escambia County Sheriff David Morgan says in an episode of Killer Cases on A&E.

 That episode focuses on the creepiest Escambia County case yet: a triple murder in Pensacola that brought whispers of black magic to the Florida panhandle.

 Wayward Family’s Bodies Discovered

 The bodies of 77-year-old Voncile Smith and her two adult sons (Richard Smith, 47; and John Smith, 49) were found dead in their modest rural Pensacola home on July 31, 2015.
 All three were struck multiple times with a claw hammer and had their throats slit.
 Richard Smith had also been shot in the head.

 The family was reclusive.
 Instead of socializing, Voncile Smith would spend her days buying products from infomercials, and the murder scene was littered with unopened home shopping boxes.

 “These were people who stayed to themselves,” Alvin Myers, the prosecutor who worked the case, told Killer Cases.

 Neighbors were shocked and investigators stymied about what may have brought on such a shocking, gruesome, enigmatic triple killing.
 There were no signs of forced entry, and nothing was taken from the home.